select-8/mock-bigthief-htmlsite/README.md

  - Scrolling was found to be laggy on the Galaxy Tablet.

- - Spotify iFrames are too wide on iPhone 8
+ - Spotify iFrames are too wide on iPhone 8.

- - Not enough space under the music and video pages.
+ - Not enough space under the video page.

+ - White space on IPad Pro in Portrait mode.

-Through the project I made use of the CSS code snippet below.
+Through the project, I made use of the CSS code snippet below.
 I found it very useful for finding CSS and HTML gremlins.

      *  {